JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 However, like the old proverb that "if all you have is a hammer, everything looks like a nail" - sometimes the tool you have just isn't right for the job.
 That's the lesson of the R [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) result above.
 Even with the fastest dataframe implementation in R, it vastly trails other submissions.

-### Algortihm choice
+### Algorithm choice

-Getting more refined about the approach, the other thing that is very obvious is that for this recursive type calculation, it's much more efficient to write a `for` loop (the `Accumulator` approach) in every language except for R (where it wants everthing to be a vector or dataframe).
+Getting more refined about the approach, the other thing that is very obvious is that for this recursive type calculation, it's much more efficient to write a `for` loop (the `Accumulator` approach) in every language except for R (where it wants everything to be a vector or dataframe).

-The differnece hints at some computational aspects related to arrays that I will touch upon when discussing code examples below.
+The difference hints at some computational aspects related to arrays that I will touch upon when discussing code examples below.
 The point for now is that you should consider using tools that give you the flexibility to approach problems in different ways.

 ### Takeaway #3

-> Performance, flexibility, readablily: pick one, two, or three depending on the language
+> Performance, flexibility, readability: pick one, two, or three depending on the language

-This section ranges from objective (performance metrics) to subjective (my take on flexibility and readabilty).
-My opinions are based on using R heavily for several years ~2011-2015, Python for ~2015-2018, and then primarily swtiched to Julia in ~2018.
+This section ranges from objective (performance metrics) to subjective (my take on flexibility and readability).
+My opinions are based on using R heavily for several years ~2011-2015, Python for ~2015-2018, and then primarily switched to Julia in ~2018.
 I have a lot of experience with VBA, and moderate experience with Javascript, with some educational/introductory background in C, List/Racket, Mathematica, Haskell, and Java.

 #### R